8 Things You Must Do in South Bend!

 - The Howard Park Public House and the Chocolate Café Express

-- Ice Skating – a 16,000-square-foot ice trail and pond is available for ice skating in the winter month, in the warm month this is transformed into patio space.
+- Ice Skating – A 16,000-square-foot ice trail and pond is available for ice skating in winter; this is transformed into patio space in warmer months.

 6. Check out the murals.